adityaphase/MetalShaderViewer/README.md

 | 800x800 | 5.1 ms | 198 fps |
 | 400x400 | 1.7 ms | 602 fps |

-Note the default 800 pt canvas is 1600 x 1600 pixels on a 13.6" Retina display, which puts the two raymarching examples just under 60 fps at 100%.
-Drop **Render at** to 75% or 50% for comfortable headroom — at this canvas size the upscale is hard to notice on organic content.

 ## Examples

 All three shaders are ported from `openglcli/example/`: